faru529/Smart_Home/README.md

 # SMART HOME

-This 'Smart Home' application is used to monitor and control various devices of your house just with a click on your mobile phone!
+This 'Smart Home' design is used to monitor and control various devices of your house just with a click on your mobile phone!